-- Federal tax savings: As noted above, the post-tax investment grows tax-free, and there are no taxes due when used for qualified educational expenses, including tuition, books, fees, supplies, equipment and sometimes room and board.
-Again, penalties and taxes apply to any unqualified withdrawals.
+- Federal tax savings: The post-tax investment grows tax-deferred, and no taxes due when used for qualified educational expenses.
+Penalties and taxes apply to any unqualified withdrawals.

-- State tax savings: While there's no federal tax deduction for investing in the plan, some states offer residents a state income tax deduction, which gives you an additional tax benefit and financial incentive to invest in the state's plan.
+- State tax savings: While there's no federal tax deduction for investing in the plan, some states offer residents a state income tax deduction.
+This gives you an additional tax benefit and financial incentive to invest in the state's plan.

-- Account transfers: The account owner is the adult who opened the account, and the owner names the beneficiary.
-The owner can change the beneficiary, so if one child doesn't need all the money for college, the account can be used for another family member.
+- Account transfers: The account owner is the person who opened the account, and that person names the beneficiary.
+The owner can change the beneficiary.
+If one child doesn't need all the money for college, the account can be used for another family member.

 - The donor controls the account: Although the funds are intended for a third party's college expenses, you as the owner make the actual withdrawals and direct the money toward the right expenses.

-- Others can contribute: If your child's grandparents want to help you save for college, for example, they can contribute to the same account or start their own.
-Non-relatives can contribute to a 529 plan as well.
+- Others can contribute: If another person or group wants to help you save for college, they can contribute to the same account or start their own.

 Choosing a Plan Type

-Each state offers a 529 plan (you can view a full breakdown from College Savings Plans Network), and you may receive tax advantages if you're a resident of that state — the plan may allow in-state residents to deduct some or all of their contributions from their state income tax.
+Each state offers a 529 plan.
+You can view a full breakdown from College Savings Plans Network.
+You may receive tax advantages if you're a resident of that state.
+The plan may allow in-state residents to deduct some or all of their contributions from their state income tax.
 You can sometimes invest in another state's plan, though you would not get the tax benefits from that state.

 Other Options to Consider

 A 529 plan is also an investment, meaning it comes with risk.
-A plan's investment options usually include stock or bond funds, which are not guaranteed to increase in value and, depending on market fluctuations, can actually lose value.
+A plan's investment options include stock or bond funds, which are not guaranteed to increase in value.
+Depending on market fluctuations can lose value.
 That's why it's important to pick an investment fund with a risk level you can tolerate.
 Some funds are more aggressive than others, and your risk tolerance can change as your child gets closer to withdrawing the money.
 Some plans include age-based accounts, which adjust the risk depending on the date the funds will be needed.

 Where to Buy a 529 Plan

 Before setting up a 529 plan, it can help to do your research.
-This may mean calling your registered representative, or spending time looking at your state's plan to see if it offers benefits you can't get elsewhere.
+The next step could be calling your registered representative, or spending time looking at your state's plan to see if it offers benefits you can't get elsewhere.
 You can even set up some 529 plans without funding them right away, adding money on a regular basis or in lump sums.
-The goal is for the investment to grow over a long period, giving you plenty of time to save for college without paying taxes on the earnings — until your child (or children) is ready to put the money to good use!
+The goal is for the investment to grow over a long period, giving you plenty of time to save for college without paying taxes on the earnings, until your child (or children) is ready to put the money to good use!